saidatsanni/Simulating-Patient-Wait-Time-In-The-Emergency-Department-ED-/README.md

 # Real Time Simulation Modeling of Waiting Times in the Emergency Department
 This project focuses on the real-time simulation of the emergency department on a typical day using statistical models and distributions.
-This project provides insights into the process, waiting times, bottlenecks, and proposed modifications.
+This project provides insights into the process, waiting times, bottlenecks, proposed modifications, and recommendations.

 **Goal:**